damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Have a Terminal window ready, open to the `kubernetes-gitlab-demo` directory you have just cloned.
 > * Before the demo, run `sudo gcloud components update; gcloud auth application-default login`, saving you time from doing this in the middle of the demo.

-## Install GitLab itself
+## Set up a container scheduler cluster

-The first step is to install GitLab itself.
+We’re going to install everything from scratch and we’ll start by creating a new container cluster.
 Today I'm going to use Google Cloud Platform, which includes Container Engine, a Kubernetes platform hosted by Google.
-We’re going to install everything from scratch and we’ll start by creating a new cluster.

 > * [Create cluster](https://console.cloud.google.com/kubernetes/add?project=gitlab-demos) (or open [GCP](https://console.cloud.google.com/kubernetes), pick [`gitlab-demos` project](https://console.cloud.google.com/kubernetes/list?project=gitlab-demos) and click Create cluster).